LoMagnette/lomagnette.github.io/content/posts/2025-11-28-A2A/index.md

 ### to Task or not to Task?

 A2A introduces the concept of task.
 A task, as the name suggests, is a unit of work.
 A2A can work with or without tasks but I personally prefer to use them.
 A task can be synchronous or asynchronous.
 You probably don't want to block your agent while it's doing some heavy computation.
-A task as a state and we will see a bit further how this state can vary during the execution of the task.
+A task has a state and we will see a bit further how its state can vary during the execution of the task.

 //TODO feedback loop (sse, websockets, webhooks)

 ### Not only text

-AI model can handle a lot more than just text.
+AI models can handle a lot more than just text.
 We often talk about multi-modality where models, like Gemini from Google, support a large variety of inputs (text, images, audio, video,...).
 As you can imagine A2A supports multimodality out of the box for the inputs and outputs.
-It allows us to build very rich and capable agents that can interact with each others.
+It allows us to build very rich and capable agents that can interact with each other.

 ### Extensible

 A2A is built to be extended for specific use cases.
-A2A offers a lot of capabilities but for certain aspect we might need more specific features.
+A2A offers a lot of capabilities, but for certain aspects we might need more specific features.
-There's already some existing extensions for A2A such as [AP2](TODO) that offers a payment protocol over A2A.
+There are already some existing extensions for A2A, such as [AP2](TODO), that offer a payment protocol over A2A.

 ## How does it work?

 As discussed earlier, the first step is to discover other agents and get their agent cards.
-Once it's done your agent will be able to communicate with other agents and create tasks.
+Once it's done, your agent will be able to communicate with other agents and create tasks.
-Those tasks will need to be managed by the agents and for that there's various status.
+Those tasks will need to be managed by the agents and for that there are various statuses.
 Let's see them in action.
 In the following step, it will be assumed to have 2 agents.
 The first agent will be used a client and we will call it `Neo`.
 The second agent will be used as a server and we will call it `Smith`.